vcolavin/nature-of-the-beast/README.md

 -   [ ] Rewritable console lines.
 For example, how would a loading bar be simulated?
 -   [ ] Tab completion should work on whatever the last argument is, not just the second argument
 -   [ ] Use react-redux to connect the terminal component to redux store
--   [ ] use browser speech synthesis API to read out the text. maybe with different voices for different situations. https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#SpeechSynthesis
+-   [ ] use browser speech synthesis API to read out the text. maybe with different voices for different situations.
+This will make it accessible to blind people too, which is something I'd been struggling with. https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#SpeechSynthesis
--   [ ] Horror.
-There is a creature which maybe it follows you, maybe it doesn't. but there is evidence of it wherever you go.
-It sometimes writes to the console: "you hear a shuffling sound in the hallway", as it ambles.